BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 ./build.sh
 ```

-And in some special condition, for example, if the user doesn't want to include the dependency of FFmpeg, the FFmpeg independent and torch dependent BMF can be built from source with environment variable named `CMAKE_ARGS`:
+And in some special conditions, for example, if the user doesn't want to include the dependency of FFmpeg, the FFmpeg independent and torch dependent BMF can be built from source with an environment variable named `CMAKE_ARGS`:

 ```Shell
 export CMAKE_ARGS="-DBMF_ENABLE_FFMPEG=OFF -DBMF_ENABLE_TORCH=ON"